mad-001/takaro-eco-integration/README.md

 ## Installation

 1. **Download Files**
+   - Click the green **"Code"** button at the top of this page
+   - Select **"Download ZIP"**
+   - Extract the downloaded ZIP file
-   - Download the `TakaroIntegration` folder from this repository
+   - Find the `TakaroIntegration` folder inside the extracted files
    - Copy the entire `TakaroIntegration` folder to your Eco server's `Mods/` directory
    - Final structure should be: `YourEcoServer/Mods/TakaroIntegration/`